OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Manufacturers want to provide device users with an aesthetically pleasing effect when an application is started or exited, so they introduced the concept of saving a screenshot when the application goes into the background.
 This feature can pose a security risk because screenshots (which may display sensitive information such as an email or corporate documents) are written to local storage, where they can be recovered by a rogue application with a sandbox bypass exploit or someone who steals the device.

+This test case will fail if the app leaks any sensitive information via screenshots after entering the background.

 ### Static Analysis

-While analyzing the source code, look for the fields or screens that take or display sensitive data.
-Use [UIImageView](https://developer.apple.com/documentation/uikit/uiimageview "UIImageView") to determine whether the application sanitizes the screen before being backgrounded.
+If you have the source code, search for the [`applicationDidEnterBackground`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622997-applicationdidenterbackground) method to determine whether the application sanitizes the screen before being backgrounded.

-The following is a sample remediation method that will set a default screenshot.
+The following is a sample implementation using a default background image (`overlayImage.png`) whenever the application is backgrounded, overriding the current view:

-Swift:

 ```swift
 private var backgroundImage: UIImageView?